FACTBOX-U.S. companies affected by government shutdown

 ** LOCKHEED MARTIN CORP

-The weapons maker said it would furlough about 2,400 of its workers, fewer than the 3,000 it expected on Friday, because the government facilities where they work are closed due to the shutdown or the company had received a stop-work order on their program.
-The number of employees was expected to increase every week if the shutdown continued, the company said on Friday.
+The weapons maker said about 3,000 employees would be furloughed on Monday due to the U.S. shutdown.
+The number of employees was expected to increase every week if the shutdown continued, the company said.

-The diversified manufacturer canceled plans to temporarily lay off workers in its aerospace businesses as government quality inspectors return in the wake of the Pentagon's decision to recall most its own furloughed civilian workers.

-The company, which makes Sikorsky helicopters and other items for the military, had said last week that it could furlough as many as 4,000 workers in its aerospace businesses if the shutdown continued through this week and possibly nearly 5,000 if the shutdown continued into November.

 ** BOEING CO